intmus/inttheory22-23/_07-harmonic-functions/a2-diaprogcirclefifths.md

 - Exceptions (notated in major for simplicity, but these happen in minor too)
   - V -> vi: not always as a cadence, but don't use this if you don't have to
   - IV -> I: almost always appears a cadence
+  - vi -> V: this can happen, but the vi should usually be thought of as a tonic function.
+Avoid using this. (uncommon)
   - iii -> IV: part of the Pachelbel's Canon progression.
-Don't use it.
+It is dificult to use without creating voice leading issues.
+Don't use it. (rare)

 # Further reading